arturluizbr/docker-namecoin/README.md

 ... where `some-namecoin` is the name you want to assign to your container and `tag` is the tag specifying the Namecoin version you want.
 See the list above for relevant tags.

-## Environment Variables

-When you start the `namecoin` image, you can adjust the configuration of the Namecoin instance by passing one or more environment variables on the `docker run` command line.

-### `MYSQL_ROOT_PASSWORD`

-This variable is mandatory and specifies the password that will be set for the MySQL `root` superuser account.
-In the above example, it was set to `my-secret-pw`.

 # Caveats

 ## Where to Store Data